-- Exams will be closed book and closed notes.
-There will be four non-cumulative exams in this course, where each exam will include 20 automatically graded questions (mostly True/False and Multiple Choice), involving both theoretical and calculation-based questions.
-You will be responsible for what is covered in our lecture videos and slides, as outside materials might be misleading. - Practice problems and Kahoot review activities are provided for each exam, as well as practice lecture videos going over some of the practice problems.
-Note that practice problems do not cover all possible test questions.
-Anything discussed in lectures may appear on the test, so be sure to watch the lecture videos and review the slides for the relevant chapters. - You will not be allowed to use the Internet, calculators, cellphones, or other electronics during the exam.
+- Exam will be closed book and closed notes.
+There will be only one exam in this course, which will include a different set of automatically graded questions for each student (mostly True/False and Multiple Choice), involving both theoretical and calculation-based questions.
+You will be responsible for what is covered in our lecture videos and slides, as outside materials might be misleading. - You will not be allowed to use the Internet, calculators, cellphones, or other electronics during the exam.
 You may use blank paper and a pen/pencil to work through problems, but papers will not be submitted.
-At the beginning of the exam, you must show your blank papers during the environment check. - You can have two attempts per exam.
-Your highest score will count.
-Each attempt will generate a different set of questions.
-If you are satisfied with your first score, you do not need to use the second attempt. - You will have 60 minutes per attempt, and each attempt must be finished in one sitting (no pausing or resuming). - Each exam will have a provided availability window, during which you may take it at any time.
+At the beginning of the exam, you must show your blank papers during the environment check. - You will have 60 minutes for the exam, which must be finished in one sitting (no pausing or resuming). - Exam will have a provided availability window, during which you may take it at any time.